SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

         io.down.payload := multiplier.MUL
       }

-      // Let's connect those nodes sequencialy by using simples registers val links = for (i <- 0 to resultAt - 1) yield StageLink(nodes(i), nodes(i + 1))
+      // Let's connect those nodes sequentially by using simples registers val links = for (i <- 0 to resultAt - 1) yield StageLink(nodes(i), nodes(i + 1))

       // Let's ask the builder to generate all the required hardware